-AERO 233 HUMAN FACTORS AND AVIATION REGULATION
+AERO 233 HUMAN FACTORS AND AVIATION REGULATIONS

-This course instills in students an appreciation of the importance of human related issues in the aeronautical industry.
+Importance of human related issues in the aeronautical industry.
 Aspects of physiology, psychology, fatigue and sleep patterns are all discussed in addition to interpersonal professional relationships, work environments, attitudes and habits.
-These are analyzed in relation to flight decks, maintenance stations, dispatch units, administrations.
+Analysis in relation to flight decks, maintenance stations, dispatch units, administrations.
 The course also seeks to introduce students to the concepts of aviation laws and regulations, their sources, applicability and administrative control.